Henry Martyn Tremlett: Death and legacy

 Henry M. Tremlett, from Major July 13, 1864; absent at the time on detached service in Boston Harbor he did not rejoin the Regiment until October following; wd.
 March 31, 65, at Gravelly Run, he died of wounds at his home in Boston, June 6 following, the very day of the return of the Thirty-ninth.
 The six weeks immediately following the battle were spent in the hospital at City Point; thence he returned to Boston, getting there May 9, apparently on the road to recovery, but the setting in of intermittent fever proved to be too great a trial of his strength; his body was buried in Forest Hills Cemetery.
 Of him a writer in a Boston paper wrote at the time: His standard of manliness was one of noble action rather than of puling pretension, and his whole life showed him to be a loving son, a dear brother, a kind and generous companion, a devoted friend and a truly loyal man, willing.

-Henry also received an eloquent tribute from Adjutant General George Schouler:
+Henry also received a tribute from Adjutant General George Schouler:

-The arrival home was saddened to the regiment by the death, immediately after, of its colonel, Henry M. Tremlett.
+“The arrival home was saddened to the regiment by the death, immediately after, of its colonel, Henry M. Tremlett.
 He died at his home in Boston, from the effects of the wound received at Petersburg; but the blow was a sudden one to the regiment, from the favorable accounts which had been received from him from time to time.
 After a term of service extending back to Ball's Bluff, it seemed hard to lose him at the very end.
-In his death, the regiment lost a good commander, who had made himself loved by both officers and men, and respected by all, for his distinguished courage.
+In his death, the regiment lost a good commander, who had made himself loved by both officers and men, and respected by all, for his distinguished courage.”